-- The first factor that can affect how often a company should conduct a penetration test is its size.
+- The first factor affecting how often a company should conduct a penetration test is its size.
 Large manufacturing companies and businesses will often integrate newer technologies for their internal and external components, requiring more penetration tests to ensure their networks and applications’ security.
-Compared to larger businesses, smaller manufacturers and businesses require fewer penetration tests, as new components are not frequently changed or installed.
+Smaller companies need fewer penetration tests than larger enterprises, as new features are not frequently changed or installed.
 As companies change and utilize new technologies, criminals use new vulnerabilities to access sensitive information or internal networks.

-- The second factor affecting how often a penetration test should be conducted can be due to regulations that a business needs or uses.
-For example, businesses that use or have to maintain Payment Card Industries Data Security Standard, or PCI DSS for short, must complete at least 2 penetration tests every six months.
+- The second factor affects how often a penetration test is conducted due to regulations that a business needs or uses.
+For example, companies that use or maintain Payment Card Industries Data Security Standard, or PCI DSS for short, must complete at least two penetration tests every six months.
 Manufacturers should understand their requirements for regulated compliance before defining the scope and scheduling a penetration test.

-In addition to the three reasons previously mentioned, manufacturers and producers should conduct a penetration test when manufacturers and producers make changes to the infrastructure and applications used in the network.
-As changes such as removing and creating new firewall rules or updates to the applications used are made, the network’s security should be considered unsecured until properly tested.
+In addition to the three reasons previously mentioned, manufacturers and producers should conduct a penetration test when making changes to the infrastructure and applications used in the network.
+As changes such as removing and creating new firewall rules or completing application updates, the network’s security should be considered unsecured until adequately tested.

 As a proud supporter of American manufacturing, Certitude Security® is working diligently to inform leaders and facilitate essential asset protection priorities for supply chain businesses throughout the United States.
 When you are interested in learning about the empowering services that Certitude Security® can offer, visit our website or coordinate a time to speak to a team member today.